On the nature of jets from a main sequence companion at the onset of common envelope evolution

 There are many studies of sub-Keplerian accretion flows (e.g., \citealt{JiaoWu2011, GarainKim2023}).
-When the accreting body is a main sequence star (rather than a NS or a BH) in the conditions that I studied in section \ref{sec:DiskToBelt}, such a flow does not form a thin accretion disk but rather a rotating flow on the surface of the accreting body which is termed an accretion belt, or a slim disk if it extends to larger distances from the accreting body.
+When the accreting body is a main sequence star (rather than a NS or a BH) and with the conditions that I studied in section \ref{sec:DiskToBelt}, such a flow does not form a thin accretion disk but rather a rotating flow on the surface of the accreting body which is termed an accretion belt, or a slim disk if it extends to larger distances from the accreting body.
 These two papers (\citealt{JiaoWu2011, GarainKim2023}) as examples, study the inflow of a sub-Keplerian flow and present the outflow along the two opposite polar directions.
 The flow structure I present here is qualitatively similar to their study.
 I also note that some observations support the notion that sub-Keplerian disk can launch jets (e.g., \citealt{Nandietal2018, Banerjeeetal2020, Debnathetal2020, Debnathetal2021}).